 B2B companies focus mostly on small target markets with a long buying cycle, whereas B2C organizations usually have large markets with a short cycle.
 B2C customers want personal and emotional connections to the businesses that they frequent, while B2B buyers care more about the value in what they’re getting.

 Lastly, B2B businesses focus primarily on generating leads while B2C organizations want to zero in on brand building efforts.

 At Codeless, we pride ourselves on being an agency composed of both marketing and writing professionals.
 We become an extension of your in-house marketing team, helping you become an authority in your industry.

 We do this through the creation of high quality B2B marketing content, intended to drive brand awareness and earn you that coveted first spot on a Google SERP.

-To get a better idea of how much your investment in B2B content might be, get an instant quote.
+To get a better idea of how much your investment in B2B content might be, book a discovery call with us.